SiliconLabs/wiseconnect/examples/si91x_soc/crypto/si91x_psa_symmetric_key_storage/readme.md

 ## Purpose/Scope

-- This application contains an example code to demonstrate the PSA asymmetric key storage functionality.
+- This application contains an example code to demonstrate PSA ITS write, read and erase functions for PERSISTENT PLAINTEXT and VOLATILE PLAINTEXT.
-- This application uses mbedtls fallback for key generation using ecc curve.
-- Only TRNG generation is done using hardware accelerator.

 ## Prerequisites/Setup Requirements